Thousands of Proud Boys plan to rally in Portland, setting up another clash in a combustible city

 ‘I refuse to apologize’

-The Proud Boys are one of several predominantly white right-wing groups that have surfaced publicly since Trump’s election.
+The Proud Boys are one of several predominantly White right-wing groups that have surfaced publicly since Trump’s election.
 Vice News creator Gavin McInnes started the group in 2016, though he has since distanced himself from the organization and its increasingly violent reputation.

 The Proud Boys describe themselves as a “Western chauvinist” fraternal group that believes in ending welfare, closing the borders and strict adherence to traditional gender roles.
-They believe that white culture — and white men, in particular — are under attack from a world consumed by political correctness.
+They believe that White culture — and White men, in particular — are under attack from a world consumed by political correctness.
 The first step of becoming a member is reciting a loyalty oath that includes the phrase “I refuse to apologize for creating the modern world.”

 The group latches onto controversial causes that larger segments of the right embrace — such as unwavering support for police, Islamophobia and fighting the removal of Confederate statues.
 But the Proud Boys also use coded language and irreverent humor to mask beliefs that are more sinister.
 Proud Boys networks spent the past week spreading memes and videos mocking the death of Supreme Court Justice Ruth Bader Ginsburg.